Thursday, 31 October 2013

 That doesn't mean, though, that distortion doesn't sometimes inadvertently happen.
 Case in point: SPIDER-MAN first appeared in AMAZING FANTASY #15, which was the final issue of the mag.
 It now seems clear that, at the time of preparation, it wasn't actually intended to be the last issue, but rather the first ish of a 'new direction'.
 Publisher MARTIN GOODMAN, however, noticed the low sales figures for previous issues of AF and ordered its immediate cancellation - despite Stan's 'rescue' plans for the title.

-In Stan's mind, looking back after the fact, all he remembered was that Spidey appeared in AF's final issue.
+In Stan's mind, looking back after the fact, all he recalled was that Spidey appeared in AF's final issue.
 Relating events years later in ORIGINS Of MARVEL COMICS, Stan tells what seemed to him at the time the most likely account of why things happened as they did, perhaps even unknowingly confusing the details with a similar situation involving another character and title.

 C.C.
 Beck's earlier pencils for The Silver Spider.
 Compare to Kirby's page at the top of the post